jmg/pyfb/README.md

 -----------------------------------------------------------------

-You might user the JS SDK for login without a redirection to facebook (just open a popup) and Pyfb for backend api calls.
+You might use the JS SDK for login without a redirection to facebook (just open a popup) and Pyfb for backend api calls.

 ### index.html